-We are organized as a holding company, but our primary operations are conducted by two of our wholly-owned insurance subsidiaries, Root Insurance Company, an Ohio-domiciled insurance company, and Root Property & Casualty Insurance Company, a Delaware-domiciled insurance company.
+We are organized as a holding company, but our primary operations are conducted by two of our wholly-owned insurance subsidiaries, Root Insurance Company, an Ohio-domiciled insurance company, and Root Property & Casualty Insurance Company, which as of July 1, 2023 was redomiciled from Delaware to Ohio.
 The payment of dividends by our insurance subsidiaries is subject to restrictions set forth in the insurance laws and regulations of the States of Ohio and Delaware.
-To date, our insurance subsidiaries have not paid any dividends and, as of March 31, 2023, they were not permitted to pay any dividends without approval of the applicable superintendent, commissioner and/or director.
+To date, our insurance subsidiaries have not paid any dividends and, as of June 30, 2023, they were not permitted to pay any dividends without approval of the applicable superintendent, commissioner and/or director.